The Insider’s Guide to Gut Microbiome tests on the NHS

 Bloating, reflux, IBS symptoms, early fullness, nausea, and unexplained digestive symptoms.

-3. Organic Acids Test (OAT) or MOAT
+3. Organic Acids Test (OAT) or MOA

 What it tests: